guido57/IReye/README.md

 ### Overview
 With a Raspberry PI, equipped with a loudspeaker and optionally with a HDMI screen, you can connect to it to:
 - issue IR commands to a TV or similar
--view the USB camera connected to the PI
+- view the USB camera connected to the PI
--listen from the USB microphone connected to the PI
+- listen from the USB microphone connected to the PI

 LIBRARIES

--The uv4l software platform, with uv4l web and streaming servers run in the PI.
+- The uv4l software platform, with uv4l web and streaming servers run in the PI.
--The lirc libray is installed on the PI.
+- The lirc libray is installed on the PI.
--See the logic diagram below also.
+- See the logic diagram below also.

 ### Prepare your Raspberry
 0. I used a [Raspberry PI 3 Model B Scheda madre CPU 1.2 GHz Quad Core, 1 GB RAM](https://www.amazon.it/gp/product/B01CD5VC92/ref=oh_aui_search_detailpage?ie=UTF8&psc=1) bought at Amazon